scc-digitalhub/docs/user/docs/tasks/functions.md

 ### Read

 To read a function you can use the `get_function()` or `import_function()` methods.
-The first one searches for the function into the backend, the second one load it from a local yaml.
+The first one searches for the function in the back-end, the second one loads it from a local yaml file.

 #### Get

-The mandatory parameters are:
+Mandatory parameters are:

 - **`project`**: the project in which the function will be created

-The optional parameters are:
+Optional parameters are:

 - **`entity_name`**: to use the name of the function as identifier.
-It returns the latest version of the function
+It returns the latest version of the function.
 - **`entity_id`**: to use the uuid of the function as identifier.
-It returns the specified version of the function
+It returns the specified version of the function.
-- **`kwargs`**: keyword arguments passed to the client that comunicate with the backend
+- **`kwargs`**: keyword arguments passed to the client that communicates with the back-end

-Example:
+Examples:

 ```python
 function = dh.get_function(project="my-project",